Arizona HOME EQUITY LOAN RATES TODAY

 Tax Deductibility of Home Equity Loan Interest

 The deductibility of home equity loan interest for tax purposes depends on how you use the loan.
-You can deduct the interest on your home equity loan only if the money is funneled directly into the acquisition, construction, or substantial improvement of your residential property.
-Other uses of the loan don’t make the cut for tax deductions.
+For the 2026 tax year, you can deduct the interest on your home equity loan only if the money is used to build or improve a primary or secondary residence.

 For borrowers who are married and file jointly, you can deduct the interest on up to $750,000 of qualified home equity loans obtained after December 15, 2017.
-Single filers are allowed up to $375,000 of such loans for deduction.
+Single filers are allowed up to $375,000.

 Alternatives to Home Equity Loans